 Campuses should define those positions that contain employees who drive as a condition of employment or on a frequent basis.
 Before an applicant is hired for one of these positions, an MVR check should be conducted.

 - All campuses within the University of Arkansas System Risk Management Program must participate in the on-line Arkansas State Vehicle Safety Program.
-The Arkansas Department of Finance and Administratiopn sponsors this Program and participation is at no cost to the campuses.
+The Arkansas Department of Finance and Administration sponsors this program and participation is at no cost to the campuses.

 - Pool vehicles have to be signed out and operated within the territory approved.
 Maintenance policies are established by the motor pool departments of Physical Plants at each campus following manufacturer’s suggested vehicle preventative maintenance programs.
 Employees are encouraged to use “pool” vehicles rather than personal vehicles.
 Use of personal vehicles must be approved by a supervisor.